-Whether he did it consciously or not, the fact is that Walker was taking advantage of his looks, his wealth and his stardom to seduce teenage girls.
+Whether he did it consciously or not, the fact is that Walker was taking advantage of his looks, his wealth and his stardom to possibly seduce teenage girls.
 Had he been some random guy off the street, most of those girls wouldn’t have batted an eye as they turned him down.
-It’s also not a stretch to say he was actively looking for and targeting younger women.
+It’s also not a stretch to say he could have been looking for and targeting younger women.
 How else could you argue against that?
-What other 30-year-old man do you know that “accidentally” dated two different children?
+What other 30-year-old man do you know that “accidentally” dated two different teenagers?
 None that I can think of.

 If you’ve read some of my other pieces, you know that I have argued against speaking ill of the dead.
 In the case of John Bain, a popular YouTube star, people came out and began to tear his character apart — many expressing happiness that he was gone — a few hours after his death.
 It was horrifying to see, and I argued against those people, saying that hate should die when the person is gone.
 Taking your anger out on somebody who is no longer there to receive it only harms the people around him.
 This is different.

 Whatever you can say about Bain, there were never accusations of him dating underage girls.
 Every action that Bain made was well documented, and if he made a mistake the public was quick to point it out and judge him for it.
 Despite not being as famous as Walker, Bain was always under a microscope of far greater focus.